Toner Versus Micellar Water

 Much like toners, micellar water can be used on any skin type or to address various skin concerns.

-There are a variety of micellar waters on the market: some that are formulated for sensitive skin.
+There are a variety of micellar waters on the market, some formulated for sensitive skin.

 Some with added ingredients to hydrate dry skin, or formulas that will work well with oily skin.